openeemeter/caltrack/docs/monthly/aggregation.md

 Where

-$CV$ is the coefficient of variance on the savings mean using prediction errors specified above
+$$CV$$ is the coefficient of variance on the savings mean using prediction errors specified above
-$t$ is the relevant t-statistic for the desired level of confidence
+$$t$$ is the relevant t-statistic for the desired level of confidence
-$F$ is the relevant F-statistic given degrees of freedom for the selected model
+$$F$$ is the relevant F-statistic given degrees of freedom for the selected model

 ##### Calculating 95% confidence intervals using fractional savings uncertainty